MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/puzzle.md

     * If a Player attempts to solve the Puzzle again, they will be sent the Puzzle's already solved description.
     * When a Player interacts with the Puzzle in any way, whether they solve it or not, Alter Ego will narrate " `[Player displayName]` uses the `[PUZZLE NAME]`." in the Puzzle's Room channel.

+* `room player`
+   * A Player must enter the display name of a Player in the same Room as them in order to solve the Puzzle.
+However, the chosen Player's display name must match one of the Puzzle's solutions.
+The display name is not case sensitive.
+If a Player solves the Puzzle, Alter Ego will narrate "`[Player displayName]` uses the `[PUZZLE NAME]`." in the Puzzle's Room channel.
+When the Puzzle's solved commands are executed, the selected Player will be passed into the commandHandler module.
+As a result, any commands that use the `player` argument will execute as if the selected Player was the one who initiated them.
+   * Once the Puzzle has been solved, it can never be directly unsolved by a Player without moderator intervention.
+   * If a Player attempts to solve the Puzzle again, they will be sent the Puzzle's already solved description.
+Alter Ego will narrate "`[Player displayName]` uses the `[PUZZLE NAME]`." in the Puzzle's Room channel.
+   * If a Player fails to solve the Puzzle, Alter Ego will narrate "`[Player displayName]` attempts to use the `[PUZZLE NAME]`, but struggles." in the Puzzle's Room channel.

 * `toggle`
     * A Player must only interact with the Puzzle in order to solve it.